Skip to Main Content

 Identify Experts

 As you read through your literature you should see references to researchers or scholars on your topic.
 Write down their names.
-You may want to search them by subject and author when using the Online Catalog or online research databases.
+You may want to search them by subject and author when using Red Hawk Explore.